CoBE AT THE ESH CLUB

 People & Sustainability at The European Sustainable Hospitality Club core

-In the European Sustainable Hospitality Club, we innovate with integrity by using our understanding of hospitality and its impact on people and the environment to develop inclusive, responsible, and sustainable solutions to complex business and societal challenges.
+In the European Sustainable Hospitality Club, we innovate with integrity using our hospitality knowledge and awareness of its impact on people and the environment to develop inclusive and sustainable solutions to complex business and social challenges.

-To get this right, we must empower our people to make good decisions, act responsibly.
+To get this right, we must empower our team to make good decisions, act responsibly.

-The Code of Business Ethics helps our people decision-making and ensures we strive for ethical behavior with each other, our clients, our business partners, and our communities.
+The Code of Business Ethics helps our people's decision-making and ensures we strive for ethical behavior with each other, our clients, our business partners, and our communities.

 Maribel Esparcia Pérez & Dan Pontarlier

 Who Must Comply Our Code of Business Ethics?